DmitriySalnikov/GodotRemote/README.md

 ##### `server/configure_adb_on_play`

-This option only available with `general/use_static_port` and requires the correct path to the Android SDK specified in the editor settings (`export/android/android_sdk_path` or `export/android/adb` in Godot 3.2)
+This option only available with `general/use_static_port` and requires the correct path to the Android SDK specified in the editor settings (`export/android/android_sdk_path` or `export/android/adb` in Godot 3.2).

+If you have any problems with this option, you can try manually execute `adb reverse tcp:[your static port] tcp:[your static port]`, for example `adb reverse tcp:22766 tcp:22766`.

+If you have multiple devices connected at the same time, you can add the `-s [device name]` argument.
+Execute the `adb devices` command to find out the name of the devices.
+Example of command `adb -s 192.168.0.1:5555 reverse tcp:22766 tcp:22766`.

+On windows, you will probably need to specify the full path to adb in the console: `[path to Android SDK]/platform-tools/adb.exe`

 ## Advanced